ProjectAthenia/api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.
 With every update make sure to run `php artisan ide-helper:models --smart-reset`

+## 1.4.2

+Simple one!
+Copy over `code/app/Repositories/BaseRepositoryAbstract.php` to allow for in and not in filters.

 ## 1.4.1

 * code/tests/Integration/Repositories/User/UserRepositoryTest.php - Simple fix to function name